Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Frege cardinals

 \begin{lemma} For every set $\kappa$, if $\kappa^+$ is inhabited, then $\kappa^+$ contains an inhabited set, and every member of $\kappa^+$ is inhabited. \end{lemma}

 {\em Remark}.
 Note that $\kappa$ is not assumed to be a finite cardinal, or even a cardinal.
-Successor cannot take the value $\zero = \{ \empty\}$ on any set.
-We will need that generality at a certain point.
+Successor cannot take the value $\zero = \{ \emptyset\}$ on any set.

-{\em Proof}.
-By definition the members of $\kappa^+$ are exactly the sets of the form $x \cup \{a\}$ with $x \in \kappa$ and $a \not\in x$.
+\begin{proof} By definition the members of $\kappa^+$ are exactly the sets of the form $x \cup \{a\}$ with $x \in \kappa$ and $a \not\in x$.
 (That is true whether or not there are any such members.)
-But if $\kappa^+$ is inhabited, then there is at least one such member, and each such member $ x \cup \{a\}$ is inhabited, since it contains $a$.
-That completes the proof of the lemma.
+But if $\kappa^+$ is inhabited, then there is at least one such member, and each such member $ x \cup \{a\}$ is inhabited, since it contains $a$. \end{proof}